LOCATION

 Bar-D lakes are stocked with the "Marion" strain of the Largemouth Bass...a cross between the Northern and Florida subspecies (created by Jack Snow at the Marion Hatchery in 1960).

-All Club lakes are stocked with Threadfin Shad; Sturdivant and Donavan lakes also have Golden Shiners; Donavan, Roy, Ely, and Gayle also have Gizzard Shad.
+All Club lakes are stocked with Threadfin Shad, Golden Shiners, and fat head minnows.
+Roy, and Gayle also have Gizzard Shad.

 www.alabamablackbeltadventures.com